 The next wave of digital democracy?

-In the RSA’s work on citizen engagement, we are working in partnership with Joseph Rowntree Foundation to understand more about the innovative ways that cities and regional governments are engaging with citizens to talk about inclusive growth.
-Here, we look at digital and data-driven methods in cities and their efficacy in enabling citizens to inform policy.
+Here’s a short review of the work the RSA did on digital citizen engagement in 2017 with the Joseph Rowntree Foundation.
+For this project, Clare Devaney and I did research to understand more about the innovative ways that cities and regional governments are engaging with citizens to talk about inclusive growth.
+Below is a summary of digital and data-driven methods in cities were pionneering then to enable citizens to inform policy.

-The RSA’s Inclusive Growth Commission recently completed its inquiry into how cities and regions can enable as many people as possible to contribute to and benefit from economic growth.
+The RSA’s Inclusive Growth Commission completed its inquiry into how cities and regions can enable as many people as possible to contribute to and benefit from economic growth in 2017.
 Among its recommendations was the suggestion that city mayors and local leaders invest in ‘social infrastructure’ to help individuals, families and communities to participate more fully in decisions about society and the economy.

 According to an Aspen Institute report: “the future vitality of cities is increasingly based on their ability to use digital networks in intelligent, strategic ways.”
 In an age of ubiquitous free wifi, smartphones and data, the social infrastructure that underpins civic participation will need to be “digital by default” if it is to engage the growing number of people — including poorer citizens — who now rely on mobile technology rather than computers to interact with government and services.
 This blog looks at three types of tech-enabled citizen engagement: the city as a platform; open and big data commons; and artificial intelligence.